 We're used to hearing a lot of interesting things about the places that we can visit.
 And when a location fascinates us, we think, "Oh, that's cool!
 I should add this place to my Bucket List and visit it someday!".
 But what about the places that we can decidedly leave off our Bucket Lists?
 What about those forbidden locations we aren't allowed to enter?

 It's hard to imagine that there are such places in our world, yet there are a number of them.
 To name a few, there are military bases that want only their staff members to access.
 There are historical sites that are so fragile that they can be seriously damaged by the human presence.
 And there are also dangerous places that none of us would ever want to visit.
 Yet many of these places intrigue us, like a forbidden fruit that immediately becomes so desirable.
 They attract some curious travelers like magnets, making them strive to explore the unknown lands.
 And still, it's better not to even try to visit these places, for the sake of your own life.

-20 Vatican Secret Archives, Vatican
+20 Vatican Secret Archive, Vatican

-Most of the archive is located underground and it has 85 kilometers (53 miles) of shelves.
+Most of the archive is located underground, and it has 85 kilometers (53 miles) of shelves.
 It's forbidden to enter it for anyone, except for researchers with special permits to access.
 But even for them, there are multiple limitations to what documents they can view.

 19 North Brother Island, New York, USA

 Located in New York City's East River, in between Bronx and Riker's Island, North Brother Island is a 13-acre piece of land that became the last refuge to over one thousand people, whose passenger ship sank in its waters.
 Later it became home to a hospital for people with contagious diseases.
 The most well-known resident of it was Mary Mallon, aka Typhoid Mary.
 She was the first documented person in the country to have typhoid fever, and it's estimated that she infected over 50 people with it, 3 of whom passed.